OpenLineage/docs/docs/integrations/spark/extending.md

 [`AbstractInputDatasetBuilder`](https://github.com/OpenLineage/OpenLineage/blob/main/integration/spark/shared/src/main/java/io/openlineage/spark/api/AbstractInputDatasetBuilder.java)
 and [`AbstractOutputDatasetBuilder`](https://github.com/OpenLineage/OpenLineage/blob/main/integration/spark/shared/src/main/java/io/openlineage/spark/api/AbstractOutputDatasetBuilder.java)
 are available for builders to extend.

+Spark job's naming logic appends output dataset's identifier as job suffix.
+In order to provide a job suffix, a `OutputDatasetBuilder` needs to implement [`JobNameSuffixProvider`](https://github.com/OpenLineage/OpenLineage/blob/main/integration/spark/shared/src/main/java/io/openlineage/spark/api/JobNameSuffixProvider.java) interface.
+Otherwise no suffix will be appended.
+Job suffix should contain human-readable name of the dataset so that consumers of OpenLineage events can correlate events with particular Spark actions within their code.
+The logic to extract dataset name should not depend on the existence of the dataset as in case of creating new dataset it may not exist at the moment of assigning job suffix.
+In most cases, the suffix should contain spark catalog, database and table separated by `.` which shall be extracted from LogicalPlan nodes properties.

 ### [`CustomFacetBuilder`](https://github.com/OpenLineage/OpenLineage/blob/main/integration/spark/shared/src/main/java/io/openlineage/spark/api/CustomFacetBuilder.java)
 `CustomFacetBuilders` evaluate Spark event types and scheduler objects (see below) to construct custom